type1arc/evilware/README.md

-# Evilware - A ransomware simulator.
+# Evilware - A ransomware simulator
 Written in python and encrypts/decrypts local files.
 Encrypt your important files, give yourself a ransom, then decrypt the files.

 ### usage